jcuna/config-parser/README.md

 # ConfigParser

-### A tool to parse and load a key/value config files into native and json formats.
+### A tool to parse and load key/value config files into native and json formats.

 ## Usage